This page describes how to install Windows using ZIP with bundled JRE.

 Hardware Resources|Disks|<mount_point>|Avg Read Time (ms)

 Hardware Resources|Disks|<mount_point>|Avg Write Time (ms)

-Before installing, review the installation notes: Install the Standalone Machine Agent.
+Before installing, see Install the Machine Agent.

 Install all available Windows updates.